© 2025 KOSU

 * indicates required

-Cait Kelley is a summer intern at KOSU through the Scripps Howard Fund summer internship program.
+Cait Kelley was a summer intern at KOSU in 2024 through the Scripps Howard Fund summer internship program.

 KOSU is nonprofit and independent.
 We rely on readers like you to support the local, national, and international coverage on this website.
 Your support makes this news available to everyone.